Lego: Manufacturing

 Manufacturing of Lego bricks occurs at several locations around the world.
 Moulding is done in Billund, Denmark; Nyíregyháza, Hungary; Monterrey, Mexico; and most recently in Jiaxing, China.
-Brick decorations and packaging are done at plants in Denmark, Hungary, Mexico, and Kladno in the Czech Republic.
+Brick decorations and packaging are done at plants in the former three countries and in Kladno in the Czech Republic.
 The Lego Group estimates that in five decades it has produced 400 billion Lego blocks.
-Annual production of Lego bricks averages approximately 36 billion, or about 1140 elements per second.
-According to an article in BusinessWeek in 2006, Lego could be considered the world's number one tyre manufacturer; the factory produces about 306 million small rubber tyres a year.
+Annual production of the bricks averages approximately 36 billion, or about 1140 elements per second.
+According to an article in BusinessWeek in 2006, Lego could also be considered the world's number-one tyre manufacturer; the factory produces about 306 million small rubber tyres a year.
 The claim was reiterated in 2012.
+In April 2023, Lego broke ground on its first manufacturing facility in the United States.
+The new carbon-neutral factory will be located near Richmond, Virginia.
+It will amount to over $1 billion in investment once completed in 2025.
+The 340-acre site will have rooftop and ground solar panels and an on-site 35-40 MW solar plant, generating the equivalent of the energy of powering 10,000 American homes.
+In April 2025, Lego opened its sixth factory worldwide, located in Vietnam, with Lego saying the location is its most environmentally sustainable factory to date.

 In December 2012, the BBC's More or Less radio program asked the Open University's engineering department to determine "how many Lego bricks, stacked one on top of the other, it would take for the weight to destroy the bottom brick?"
-Using a hydraulic testing machine, the engineering department determined the average maximum force a 2×2 Lego brick can stand is 4,240 newtons.
+Using a hydraulic testing machine, members of the department determined the average maximum force a 2×2 Lego brick can stand is 4,240 newtons.
 Since an average 2×2 Lego brick has a mass of 1.152 g, according to their calculations it would take a stack of 375,000 bricks to cause the bottom brick to collapse, which represents a stack 3591 m in height.

 Private tests have shown several thousand assembly-disassembly cycles before the bricks begin to wear out, although Lego tests show fewer cycles.

 In 2018, Lego announced that it will be using bio-derived polyethylene to make its botanical elements (parts such as leaves, bushes and trees).
-In 2020 the company announced that it would cease packaging its products in single-use plastic bags and would instead be using recyclable paper bags.
+The New York Times reported the company's footprint that year was "about a million tons of carbon dioxide each year" and that it was investing about 1 billion kroner and hiring 100 people to work on changes.
+The paper reported that Lego's researchers "have already experimented with around 200 alternatives."
+In 2020, Lego announced that it would cease packaging its products in single-use plastic bags and would instead be using recyclable paper bags.
+In 2021, the company said it would aim to produce its bricks without using crude oil, by using recycled polyethylene terephthalate bottles, but in 2023 it reversed this decision, having found that this did not reduce its carbon dioxide emissions.